 A vast literature on nonasymptotic analysis of Markov chains is available in various settings.
-To place our results in this context we give a brief account.
+To place our results in this context, we give a brief account.

-In the case of \emph{finite state space}, an approach based on the spectral decomposition was used in \cite{aldous1987markov, gillman1998chernoff, león2004optimal, niemiro2009fixed} to derive results of related type.
+In the case of \textit{finite state space}, an approach based on the spectral decomposition was used in \cite{aldous1987markov,gillman1998chernoff,leon2004optimal,niemiro2009fixed} to derive results of related type.

-For \emph{bounded} functionals of \emph{uniformly} ergodic chains on a general state space, exponential inequalities with explicit constants such as those in \cite{glynn2002hoeffding, kontoyiannis2005relative} can be applied to derive confidence bounds.
-In the accompanying paper \cite{latuszynski2011nonasymptotic} we compare the simulation cost of confidence estimation based on our approach (MSE bounds with the median trick) to exponential inequalities and conclude that while exponential inequalities have sharper constants, our approach gives in this setting the optimal dependence on the regeneration rate $\beta$ and therefore will turn out more efficient in many practical examples.
+For \textit{bounded} functionals of \textit{uniformly} ergodic chains on a general state space, exponential inequalities with explicit constants such as those in \cite{glynn2002hoeffding,kontoyiannis2005relative} can be applied to derive confidence bounds.
+In the accompanying paper \cite{latuszynski2011nonasymptotic}, we compare the simulation cost of confidence estimation based on our approach (MSE bounds with the median trick) to exponential inequalities and conclude that while exponential inequalities have sharper constants, our approach gives in this setting the optimal dependence on the regeneration rate $\beta$ and therefore will turn out more efficient in many practical examples.

 Related results come also from studying concentration of measure phenomenon for dependent random variables.
-For the large body of work in this area see e.g. \cite{marton1996measure}, \cite{samson2000concentration} and \cite{kontorovich2008concentration} (and references therein), where transportation inequalities or martingale approach have been used.
+For the large body of work in this area see, for example, \cite{marton1996measure,samson2000concentration} and \cite{kontorovich2008concentration} (and references therein), where transportation inequalities or martingale approach have been used.
 These results, motivated in a more general setting, are valid for Lipschitz functions with respect to the Hamming metric.
-They also include expressions $\sup_{x,y \in \mathcal{X}} \|P^i(x, \cdot) - P^i(y, \cdot)\|_{\rm{tv}}$ and when applied to our setting, they are well suited for \emph{bounded} functionals of \emph{uniformly} ergodic Markov chains, but can not be applied to geometrically ergodic chains.
-For details we refer to the original papers and the discussion in Section 3.5 of \cite{Adamczak2008}.
+They also include expressions $\sup_{x,y \in\mathcal{X}} \| P^i(x, \cdot) - P^i(y, \cdot)\|_{\mathrm{tv}}$ and when applied to our setting, they are well suited for \textit{bounded} functionals of \textit {uniformly} ergodic Markov chains, but cannot be applied to geometrically ergodic chains.
+For details, we refer to the original papers and the discussion in Section 3.5 of \cite{Adamczak2008}.